lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

   <img src="images/screen1.png" alt="Logo" width="200" height="380"> &nbsp; &nbsp; &nbsp; <img src="images/screen3.png" alt="Logo" width="200" height="380">
 </div>

-### APK
-You will find the APK in `app/build/outputs/apk/support/debug` .

-If you want to generate another APK file, please refer to the following guide: [How to Generate APK and Signed APK Files in Android Studio](https://code.tutsplus.com/tutorials/how-to-generate-apk-and-signed-apk-files-in-android-studio--cms-37927)

 ### Guide
 The repository consists of two parts:
 * Python
 * Android

-The python part is used to generate sqlite files from an image dataset.
-You should use and edit this part only if you want to use another neural network or image dataset.
+The python part is used to generate sqlite files from an image dataset and a guides folder.
-The android application is ready to use and you should change it just to add files to the monuments guides.
+The android application is ready to use and you should generate a new APK every time you compile the python code.

 You will find all the instuction you need just below.